-Prerequisites: EDC 354 or 354 a & b, EDC 355 or 355 a & b, EDC 362 or 362 a & b, EDC 363 or 363 a & b, EDC 372 or 382, EDC 373 or 383, admission to the School for Education and criteria met for requesting internship.
+Prerequisites: EDC 354 or 354 A & B, EDC 355 or 355 A & B, EDC 362 or 362 A & B, EDC 363 or 363 A & B, EDC 372, EDC 373, EDC 344, EDC 345, EDC 346, admission to the School for Education and criteria met for requesting internship.
+Candidates, who are in catalogs dating 2009 and later, will enroll in EDC 415 for 12 credit hours.
+Candidates will plan a 10-week fulltime field experience with their education advisor (candidates will spend no less than

-A 12-week field experience designed to examine the role of leadership in early care and education.
-30 contact hours of seminar meetings will provide an opportunity to support of the development of students as leaders who empower, encourage and support others as they strive to meet goals and become agents of change in early childhood programs.
+400 hours working directly at an internship site).
+Candidates, who are in catalogs 2008 and earlier, will enroll in EDC 415 for 8 credit hours.
+Candidates will plan a 16 week, (minimum of 15 hours each week), field experience with their education advisor (Candidates will spend a minimum of 240 hours working directly at an internship site).
+Both internships include a seminar designed to examine the role of leadership in early childhood education (Thirty contact hours of seminar meetings for catalogs 2009 and later and sixteen contact hours for catalogs 2008 and earlier).
+The seminar will provide an opportunity to support the development of candidates as leaders who empower, encourage and support others as they strive to meet goals and become agents of change in early childhood programs.
 Degree portfolio will be completed in this course.
-Variable Credit 8-12 cr,
+Variable Credit: 1:7:8 or 2:10:12